 Centrally, the Choosing Wisely Canada campaign is organized and coordinated by a small team consisting of the individuals below.

-Dr. Wendy Levinson is Chair and co-founder of Choosing Wisely Canada.
+Dr. Wendy Levinson is Chair of Choosing Wisely Canada.
 She is also Professor of Medicine at the University of Toronto.
 Dr. Levinson is a national and international expert in the field of physician-patient communication and, in particular, on the disclosure of medical errors to patients.
 Dr. Levinson has led efforts to educate and engage medical students, residents and faculty members in patient safety, quality improvement, and the stewardship of finite resources.
 She was a member of the ABIM Foundation Board of Trustees when they created the Choosing Wisely® campaign in the United States.

-Tai Huynh is Campaign Director and co-founder of Choosing Wisely Canada.
+Tai Huynh is Campaign Director of Choosing Wisely Canada.
 He is responsible for campaign strategy and creative direction, and leads Choosing Wisely Canada’s implementation program.
 Tai brings to the campaign many years of experience in leading large-scale health system initiatives.
 He was previously Director of the Excellent Care for All Strategy at the Ontario Ministry of Health and Long-Term Care, and is also Creative Director at OpenLab at the University Health Network in Toronto.

 Karen McDonald is Manager of Operations for Choosing Wisely Canada.
 She is responsible for all day to day operations of the campaign, including project management, budgeting and financial reporting.
 Karen also manages the list and patient pamphlet development processes, liaising with participating national medical specialty societies.
 Karen has been with the campaign since its founding and is a certified project management professional.